bexelbie/bexelbie.github.io/_posts/2016-08-11-flock-recap.md

 contributors to the Fedora project are not Red Hat employees.
 It merits constant repeating: Fedora is a community directed and produced effort.

-The core of Fedora contributors is roughly 2 non-Red Hatters for every Red Hatter.
+> The core of Fedora contributors is roughly 2 non-Red Hatters for every Red Hatter.
-{:.quote}

 I followed this up with two talks, *A year managing the Italian Fedora Community* and *I contributed! but, what now?*.
 Both [Fabio